Bachelor of Psychology with Honours

 Candidates who meet the course requirements shall be awarded the Bachelor of Psychology with Honours.

-Subject to meeting Advanced Standing rules, candidates who apply to discontinue their studies in the course may be eligible to exit with the Bachelor of Psychological Science on completion of 144 credit points.
+Subject to meeting Advanced Standing rules, candidates who apply to discontinue their studies in the course may be eligible to exit with the Bachelor of Psychological Science on completion of 144 credit points or apply to transfer to another course.
 Candidates who exit with the Bachelor of Psychological Science are not permitted to apply for re-admission to the Bachelor of Psychology with Honours.

 Candidates who exit with the Bachelor of Psychological Science and who wish to complete honours in Psychology may be eligible to apply for the Bachelor of Arts with Honours, subject to meeting admission requirements.